hoangt/cml-cgra/README.md

 $ ./depedencies

 This installs all the dependencies packages required for LLVM and gem5.
 This script currently works only for Ubuntu (Tested in 14.04 version).
-If your Linux is different please install the depencies manually (Use 2.
+If your Linux is different please install the dependencies manually (Use 2.
 Manual steps to install packages.)

 $ ./install